EXCERPT: Jesus taught that man, on the Sabbath:

-Jesus justified the healing of the man’s withered hand by saying that “it is lawful to do good on the Sabbath” (Mat.
-12:12).
+Jesus justified the healing of the man’s withered hand by saying that “it is lawful to do good on the Sabbath” (Matt 12:12).
 To “do good” is to assist people or animals that are in distress.
-The example of David above shown that man is allowed to work on the Sabbath to relief his own distress.
-By saying that “it is lawful to do good on the Sabbath” Jesus taught that man is also allowed to work on the Sabbath to relief the distress of other people.
+The example of David above shown that man is allowed to work on the Sabbath to relieve his own distress.
+By saying that “it is lawful to do good on the Sabbath” Jesus taught that man is also allowed to work on the Sabbath to relieve the distress of other people.
 This example also teaches that disease and illness, even chronic illness are counted as “real needs” or “distress”.

 TO FREE FROM THE BONDS OF SATAN